 Overview of the UK's engineering industry

-The engineering industry accounts for nearly a fifth of the total UK workforce, but is in desperate need of new talent.
-If you have the right qualifications and technical skills, discover the engineering and manufacturing companies who'd be keen to take you on
+Despite accounting for nearly a fifth of the UK workforce, the engineering industry needs new talent.
+If you have the right qualifications and technical skills, discover the leading engineering and manufacturing companies that would be keen to take you on

 What is engineering?

-Concerned with the design, building, maintenance and use of engines, machines and structures, at its heart engineering is about problem solving and using your science, maths and technological ability to apply innovations to the real world.
+Concerned with the design, building, maintenance and use of engines, machines and structures, engineering is about problem-solving and using your science, maths and technological ability to apply innovations to the real world.

-Manufacturing on the other hand is the large scale production of products or goods that are then sold on to a customer.
+On the other hand, manufacturing is the large-scale production of products or goods sold to a customer.

 - aerospace